 The federal government long ago addressed age discrimination with the 1967 Age Discrimination Act.
 Unfortunately, there are many exceptions to those 1967 rules and a savvy employer can find a way around the rules.
 Despite the statues and laws, age discrimination does exist.
 Younger workers are willing to work longer hours for less pay despite lack of experience.
 And for some organizations this is an effective remedy for the budget blues.

 The myths about older workers are outdated and in a society that is now information based, older workers have the knowledge, skills and experience to excel in the work world.
 For the majority of older workers what they don’t know they can easily learn if they are willing.

-Age and experience can be a plus if one learns how to value work and life experience.
 To find a position, an individual must assess their strengths, weaknesses, likes and dislikes.
 They also need to identify skills, experiences, talents, interests, values and accomplishments.
 Job hunters from this population would do best to focus on actual work content, the value they are providing, and their own personal satisfaction.

 Age can also be viewed as a state of mind, one that can be controlled and should be controlled when competing against younger workers for the best jobs.
 For instance, if you are over 50 don’t give clues about age.
 Avoid discussing age or dates of high school or college graduation or anything that could potentially label a person as “over the hill.”
 Keep the dated experience section of your resume and LinkedIn profile to 10 – 15 years.